sanyaade-teachings/livekit-tutorials-docs/docs/openvidu-vs-livekit.md

+---
+description: Compare OpenVidu and LiveKit for local development.
+Discover the advantages of running OpenVidu locally and how it can help you develop your real-time application.
+---

 # Running OpenVidu vs LiveKit locally

 If you want to run the tutorials on this site locally without the need to create an account on [LiveKit Cloud](https://cloud.livekit.io/){target="_blank"}, we recommend **running OpenVidu locally**.
 OpenVidu is 100% compatible with LiveKit, and it offers many **advantages** for local development: